-Throughout the year, we will be taking a series of neighborhood walks.
-We will discuss what things are important in a neighborhood and look carefully at the details of the world around us.
+Throughout the year, students take a series of neighborhood walks to discuss what things are important in a neighborhood and look carefully at the details of the world around us.